Driver's licenses for illegal immigrants in the United States: First attempts to restore access to drivers licenses for illegal immigrants

 On September 21, 2007, Governor Eliot Spitzer issued an executive order directing that state offices allow illegal immigrants to be issued driver's licenses.
 The measure was supposed to be effective in December 2007.
 Eventually, the executive order was withdrawn.
 The effort by Eliot Spitzer was introduced as a legislative bill, which was defeated in the New York State Senate.
 Finally, the effort to restore access to driver's licenses was passed as an administrative measure through the Department of Motor Vehicles only to be withdrawn in the face of political opposition and criticism.

 In 2017, New York began issuing "REAL ID"-compliant driver's licenses.
 The state now employs a multi-tier system, as permitted by federal law, and offers three licenses: (1) the "enhanced" license, (2) The "REAL ID" license, and (3) the "standard" license, which is used for identification purposes and for driving, but is not REAL ID-compliant.
 Displayed on its face are the words, "NOT FOR FEDERAL PURPOSES".

 From 2002 to 2019, illegal immigrants were not eligible for driver's licenses in New York.
-Although there is nothing in New York law that requires legal status in order to obtain a standard driver's license, a 2002 executive order issued by then-Governor George Pataki created a rule that effectively prevents illegal immigrants and other individuals without a Social Security number from obtaining licenses.
+Although there is nothing in New York law that mandates legal status to acquire a standard driver's license, a 2002 executive order issued by then-Governor George Pataki established a regulation that effectively bars illegal immigrants and other individuals without a Social Security number from obtaining licenses.